Judo-Documentation-Project/budotree/README.md

 * **Node.js**: the initial YAML parser was written in ~50 lines of Common Lisp.
 Since the heavy lifting is being done at the client app (in Javascript), using node.js was a logical choice to keep everything aligned.
-This is itself is relatively unimportant, but node.js is also very well supported in terms of Continuous Deployment, used to build the web page, and has a rich library ecosystem.
+While relatively unimportant, node.js is also very well supported in terms of Continuous Deployment, used to build the web page, and has a rich library ecosystem.
 * **Bulma.io**: I wanted something that would work for both desktop and mobile, had good defaults, and allowed customisation.
-There are many options for this, Bulma was the one that worked for me with minimal testing, and without having to buy in a larger framework.
+While there are many options for this, Bulma was the one that worked for me with minimal testing, and without having to buy in a larger framework.
 * **Parcel.js**: worked as expected with minimal configuration, and